chingQAQ/webpack_tree_shakeing/README.md

-# Webpack Tree Shacking
+# Webpack Tree Shaking
-the experiment for webpack tree shacking.
+the experiment for webpack tree shaking.